katharostech/cast2gif/README.md

 # Cast2Gif

-A tool to convert [Asciinema](https://github.com/asciinema/asciinema) cast file to Gif, animated PNG, or SVG files *without* using Electron or a web browser.
-The discussion on how this project started on a [forum topic](https://users.rust-lang.org/t/writing-an-asciinema-to-gif-tool/39450/15?u=zicklag) on the Rust forum.
+A tool to convert [Asciinema](https://github.com/asciinema/asciinema) cast files to Gifs *without* using Electron or a web browser.

 ## Installing